 Not until the end of the third century do we see the beginnings of the monasticism among some people in the Church: that of leaving the world in a permanent way in order to pray or give oneself to God.

 See How They Love One Another

 Above all, the early followers of Christ showed an understanding and kindness to one another and to non-Christians that astounded the ancient world—a world often constructed on power, money, and cruelty.
 Though there were noble pagans who believed in personal discipline and stoic acceptance of adversity, their virtue was based on human efforts alone and often led to a feeling of sterility and helplessness.
-(See "Suffering and Death Have Meaning," right.)
+(See “Suffering and Death Have Meaning” in the Sidebar below.)